rsoussan/astrobee/localization/sparse_mapping/readme.md

 different machines), examine them, and merge them with `merge_maps`.

-If map-building failed, parts of it could still be salvageable (one can use nvm_visualize for inspection).
+If map-building failed, parts of it could still be salvageable (one can use visualize_map for inspection).
 Valid submaps can be extracted with `extract_submap`.
 Then those can be merged with `merge_maps`.

 When two maps to be merged overlap only in the middle, and they are